-A complete submission includes (1) a letter of nomination and (2) a copy of the nominated book mailed to the AAR office.
+A complete submission includes (1) a letter of rationale and (2) a copy of the nominated book that is either mailed to the AAR office or submitted digitally through the submission form.
 Partial submissions will not be considered by the juries.
-All correspondence regarding the competition and copies of all books nominated should be directed in the first instance to the AAR office at the address listed below.
+All correspondence regarding the competition and copies of all books nominated should be directed to [email protected].

-A brief rationale should be enclosed with each nomination; this is considered the nomination letter.
+A brief rationale should be enclosed with each nomination.
 What makes the book an outstanding first monograph?
 What about the book signifies the promise of the author’s further contributions to the field?
 How does the submission affect the way you approach research, consider a tradition, or construct your teaching?
-Letters of nomination may be sent by mail or e-mailed to firstname.lastname@example.org.
+Letters of rationale are submitted via the nomination form.

 American Academy of Religion

 Attn: Best First Book Award

 Postponed until 2023